-In the areas concerning the use of non-renewable resources, the use of recycled materials and recyclability, certain producers are more or less familiar with these concepts in their technical aspects (e.g. recycled vs. recovered vs. reused, recyclability vs. recycling, recycled vs. recyclable materials, definition of renewable character, etc.).
+With regard to the use of non-renewable resources, the integration of recycled materials and recyclability, certain producers are also subject to obligations concerning the display of the environmental qualities and characteristics of their products (Decree No. 2022-748).
+Depending on the regulations with which they are confronted, or their level of maturity in ecodesign, producers may be more or less familiar with these concepts in their technical aspects (e.g. recycled vs. recovered vs. reused, recyclability vs. recycling, recycled vs. recyclable materials, definition of renewable character, etc.).
 Greater awareness of semantics is needed among all producers.
 The glossary in the appendix 7 includes terms that may have raised questions or led to confusion in the answers.

 To support its producer members in the development of their plans, ecosystem has chosen to propose a template to structure their thinking and provide ongoing support.
-This is reflected in the figures and support tools provided to producers, as described in section (4) "Qualitative feedback on plans received".
+This is reflected in the figures and support tools provided to producers, as described in section (4).

-This support, which has been much in demand by producers, has also served as a reminder of the challenges facing the sector and the constraints involved in recycling professional WEEE, which is complex equipment, de-polluted and processed in a diverse combination.
+This support, which has been much in demand by producers, has also served as a reminder of the challenges facing the sector and the constraints involved in recycling WEEE, which is complex equipment, de-polluted and processed in a diverse combination.
 Particular emphasis was placed on "Reduce the use of non-renewable materials" and the complexity of its implementation in the EEE sector.
-The term "renewability" is rarely used in the Professional EEE sector.
-For this sector, interpreting the first area as "increasing the share of renewable materials" is a risk: as renewable materials such as wood or plant fibres are not recyclable in the sector, this would degrade the recyclability of the equipment concerned. ecosystem therefore warns that the uniformity of the obligations and priorities set out in the law could have negative rebound effects depending on the sector in question.
+The term "renewability" is rarely used in the household EEE sector.
+For this sector, interpreting the first area as "increasing the share of renewable materials" is a risk: as renewable materials such as wood or plant fibres are not recyclable in the sector, this would degrade the recyclability of the equipment concerned. ecosystem therefore warns that the uniformity of the obligations and areas expected by the law could lead to negative rebound effects, depending on the sector in question.

 Furthermore, the extensive analysis of plans carried out by ecosystem to develop this summary was particularly valuable, especially for the dedicated support to producers.
 Prior to meeting with a manufacturer, the ecosystem ecodesign team can consult the manufacturer's prevention and ecodesign plan, to assess its level of maturity on these issues and make appropriate recommendations to take things even further.
-This work on prevention and ecodesign plans, and the commitment of producers to areas that complement the mandatory areas, such as repair/repairability, are very positive signs that waste prevention is being integrated at all stages of the product life cycle, beyond end-of-life and production.
+This work on prevention and ecodesign plans, and the commitment of producers to areas that complement the mandatory areas, such as repair/repairability, are very positive signs thatwaste prevention is being integrated at all stages of the product life cycle, beyond end-of-life and production.

 In purely operational terms, our analysis of the plans was complicated by the heterogeneity of producer situations.
 Some producers, for example, have contracts with ecosystem for several sectors (Household/Professional/Lamp/Small fire extinguisher) in which ecosystem is approved.
-Therefore, it was sometimes difficult to know which actions specifically concerned the Professional WEEE sector.
+Therefore, it was sometimes difficult to know which actions specifically concerned the Household sector.
 Similarly, some manufacturers who market equipment in more than one sector submitted a single plan, without any segmentation by sector.
 Numerous actions in the plans submitted also concern the packaging scope in sections dedicated to products. ecosystem must therefore continue to raise producer awareness of the need to complete the template correctly and enable them to specify the scopes addressed and the associated commitments as and when the plans are updated.